gautamhazari/java_server_side_library/mobile-connect-library/README.md

 ## Minimum Requirements

-MobileConnect supports Java 6 and above, and is dependent upon Jackson Databind 2.6.3 and Apache HTTP Client 4.5.1.
+MobileConnect supports Java 6 and above, and is dependent upon Apache HTTP Client 4.5.1.
 It uses the SLF-4J logging framework and is dependent upon SLF-4J 1.7.21.

 ## Getting Started